epfl-ada/ada-2025-project-adastraperaspera/data_story_rewritten.md

 <p align="center">
   <!-- This was obtained with plot_spatial_scatter in results.ipynb -->
   <img src="src/data/figures/permuted_neighbors_spatial.png" width="480">
   <br><em>Figure 38.
-Tissue-wide map of permutation-induced residual shifts.</em>
+Tissue-wide map of permutation-induced residual changes.</em>
 </p>

 <p align="center">
   <!-- This was obtained with plot_tile_heatmap in results.ipynb -->
   <img src="src/data/figures/perm_vs_true_tiles.png" width="480">
   <br><em>Figure 39.
-Tile-level summary of permutation-induced residual shifts.</em>
+Tile-level summary of permutation-induced residual changes.</em>
 </p>

-In the second mode of ablation, we replace the 100 nearest neighbors with the 100 farthest neighbors-an intervention that should more aggressively remove biologically and spatially relevant context than within-tile permutation.
-As expected, this induces an even larger deterioration: using average expression over the 100 farthest neighbors yields an 86.4% drop in spatial-block OOF performance (significant at the 95% confidence level), reinforcing that the predictive signal is predominantly local.
-This ranking of neighborhood quality is also visible when comparing prediction–observation agreement across the three neighborhood constructions (100 farthest neighbors, 100 permuted neighbors within tile, bona fide 100 closest neighbors): the correspondence increases monotonically as neighborhoods become more local and correctly aligned.
-When aggregating across 16 genes, this progression is reflected both in mean R² (0.018 for farthest, 0.045 for permuted, 0.115 for closest) and in the fitted calibration slopes (0.05, 0.11, and 0.26, rcvespectively).
-Notably, despite these large differences in predictive strength, residuals remain effectively uncorrelated with plaque distance in all three cases (near-zero fitted trends), suggesting that the models are not leaving a systematic distance-dependent bias unmodeled; instead, remaining error appears as distance-agnostic variability and heteroscedastic spread.
+In the second mode of ablation, we replace the 100 nearest neighbors with the 100 farthest neighbors.
+This ablation removes biologically and spatially relevant context more aggressively than within-tile permutation.
+As expected, this induces an even larger 86.4% drop in the spatial-block OOF R^2(significant at the 95% confidence level).
+This means that the predictive signal from the neighbor expression levels is highly local.

+When comparing prediction/observation agreement, we can see a monotonic improvement in alignment as we go from 100 farthest neighbors to 100 permuted neighbors within tile to bona fide 100 closest neighbors.
+The R² (0.018 for farthest, 0.045 for permuted, 0.115 for closest) and the calibration slope (0.05, 0.11, and 0.26, respectively) averaged across 16 PIGs reinforce this result.

+Despite the large differences in predictive strength, the residuals in the original and ablated models remain uncorrelated with plaque distance.
+This suggests that all three models learn a distance-independent bias.
+This is evident in the fact that the unexplained variance is distance-agnostic and homoscedastic.

 <p align="center">
   <!-- This was obtained with plot_true_vs_fake_far_neighbors_across_genes in results.ipynb -->